jfhbrook/crystalfontz/docs/api/crystalfontz.dbus/crystalfontz.dbus.domain.md

 To facilitate this, `crystalfontz` includes a submodule for mapping between domain objects and DBus types, at `crystalfontz.dbus.domain`.
 This module exports both aliases for the types used by the DBus interface, and mapper classes for packing and unpacking domain objects to and from DBus types.

-For information on the main DBus API, check out [its API documentation](./crystalfontz.dbus.md).

 ::: crystalfontz.dbus.domain